|Table of Contents |

 I’m going to refer to this vile creature as Bart.

-When I asked him during the mandatory pre-flight safety briefing whether he’d worked in the Upper Class cabin before, he confirmed he had many times.
+When I asked him during the pre-flight safety briefing whether he’d worked in the Upper Class cabin before, he confirmed he had many times.

 What I witnessed on both sectors showed otherwise.
 I had to address a number of issues with him on both our outbound and inbound flight regarding the way he was delivering the service.
+That was part of my role as a Flight Service Manager.

 Having received it he responded with accusations of bullying, harassment and overbearing supervision.
 He also accused me of inappropriate touching not only towards him but also towards other members of the crew.

 In addition to Bart, three other cabin crew one being Anna also accused me of inappropriate touching.
-Her witness statement and the one written by crew member Ven (not his real name) are so vile, poisonous and full of hatred that even now I find them incredibly difficult to read.
+Her witness statement and one written by crew member Ven (not his real name) are so vile, poisonous and full of hatred even now I find them incredibly difficult to read.

 Dealing with a situation like this at any time in your career would be extremely difficult.
 I had been back at work for less than ten months after being off for almost two years struggling with mental health issues.
-These came about primarily as a result of being a full time carer for my dad.

 Four out of the six crew involved in this matter had been with the airline for less than twelve months.
 The fifth was on his first operating fight back after having been on a ground placement for a year.
-He had also just been turned down for promotion.

 The remaining crew member who was Ven had been with the airline for four years.
 He had been called for the flight from standby because we needed an additional crew member.